egonw/blog/_posts/2007-12-17-open-data-getting-more-recognition.markdown

 > its original context, now lost.

-In the past I have [argued for the CC-BY license](http://chem-bla-ics.blogspot.com/2007/10/open-data-misconception-1-you-do-not.html), and so does Peter in [this recent comment](http://wwmm.ch.cam.ac.uk/blogs/murrayrust/?p=871) on a post by Deepak on [educating people about data ownership](http://mndoci.com/blog/2007/12/15/educating-people-about-data-ownership/).
+In the past I have [argued for the CC-BY license](http://chem-bla-ics.blogspot.com/2007/10/open-data-misconception-1-you-do-not.html), and so does Peter in [this recent comment <i class="fa-solid fa-recycle fa-xs"></i>](https://blogs.ch.cam.ac.uk/pmr/2007/12/15/deepak-singh-educating-people-about-data-ownership/ on a post by Deepak on
+[educating people about data ownership](http://mndoci.com/blog/2007/12/15/educating-people-about-data-ownership/).
 Interestingly, the new license proposes to remove ownership as solution to *free the data* :)